nicklockwood/SwipeView/README.md

     @property (nonatomic, readonly) NSInteger currentItemIndex;

 The index of the first item of the currently centered (or left-aligned, depending on the alignment value) page.
-Setting this value is value is equivalent to calling `scrollToItemAtIndex:duration:` with the duration argument set to 0.0.
+Setting this value is equivalent to calling `scrollToItemAtIndex:duration:` with the duration argument set to 0.0.

     @property (nonatomic, assign) NSInteger currentPage;